keosariel/keosariel.github.io/_posts/2021-08-03-hello-world.md

 -----

 Hello, I'm kenneth gabriel (@keosariel) and I'm a software engineer mainly focusing on building APIs.
 I live in Lagos, Nigeria and I mostly work remotely.
-I'm currently using Python as my preferred language and I've been programming in python for the past 6yrs (4yrs professionally).
+I'm currently using Python as my preferred language and I've been programming in python for 4yrs professionally.
 I consider myself a reasonably experienced web developer with a particular interest in building **fast**, **secured** and well **documented** APIs.

 That's enough of me, now the reason for creating/starting this blog...